ionic-team/ionic-framework/BREAKING.md

 #### CSS Utilities

 We originally added CSS utility attributes for styling components because it was a quick and easy way to wrap text or add padding to an element.
 Once we added support for multiple frameworks as part of our "Ionic for everyone" approach, we quickly determined there were problems with using CSS attributes with frameworks that use JSX and Typescript.
 In order to solve this we added CSS classes.
 Rather than support CSS attributes in certain frameworks and classes in others, we decided to remove the CSS attributes and support what works in all of them, classes, for consistency.
-In addition to this, changing to classes prefixed with `ion` avoids conflict with native attributes & user's CSS.
+In addition to this, changing to classes prefixed with `ion` avoids conflict with native attributes and user's CSS.
 In the latest version of Ionic 4, there are deprecation warnings printed in the console to show what the new classes are, and the documentation has been updated since support for classes was added to remove all references to attributes: https://ionicframework.com/docs/layout/css-utilities.

 Some examples of what's changed are below. *This is not all-inclusive, see the documentation linked above for all of the available CSS utility classes.*